oslabs-beta/DenoStore/README.md

 DenoStore was built to address the above challenges and empowers users with a caching tool that is modular, efficient and quick to implement.

 ## <a name="features"></a> Features
-- Seamlessly embeds caching functionality to only query types that need it by allowing the user to implement cache module at the **query resolver level**
+- Seamlessly embeds caching functionality to only query types that need it by allowing the user to implement cache module at the query resolver level
-- Caches resolver results rather than query results so if queries are asking for different fields or using different aliases, fragments, etc. they can still use existing cached values as long as they come from the same resolver call. `fix this bullet point!!!`
+- Caches resolver results rather than query results so different queries can still use existing cached values as long as they come from the same resolver call. `fix this bullet point!!!`
 - Leverages *[Redis](https://redis.io/)* as an in-memory low latency server-side cache
 - Integrates with *[Oak](https://oakserver.github.io/oak/)* middleware framework to handle GraphQL queries with error handling
-- Resolver level and global expiration controls
+- Provides global and resolver level expiration controls
-- *GraphQL Playground IDE* available for constructing and sending queries
+- Makes *GraphQL Playground IDE* available for constructing and sending queries
 - Supports all query options (e.g. arguments, directives, variables, fragments)

 ## <a name="installation"></a> Installation